Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

 \subsubsection{Dataset for state-based model}

-The dataset for such model consists of encoder inputs, decoder inputs, and decoder outputs.
-For an uplink signaling vector $s_u^{i}$, taking Fig.\ref{model1} as an example, the past signaling vectors are stacked as the encoder input $i_{en}$, $s_u^{i}$ and the response $s_u^{i}$ are concatenated as the decoder input $i_{de}$, $i_{de}$ is shifted left and appended with $s_{end}$ to be the decoder output $o_{de}$.
-Apart from this, zero-padding, a technique of inserting empty vectors $s_{pad}$ that are dismissed by the model, is used to unify the length of dataset.
+The dataset for such a model consists of encoder inputs, decoder inputs, and decoder outputs.
+For an uplink signaling vector $s_u^{i}$, taking Fig. \ref{model1} as an example, the past signaling vectors ranging from $(s_u^{1}, \mathbf{s_d^{1}})$ to $(s_u^{i-1} ,\mathbf{s_d^{i-1}})$ are all stacked as the encoder input $i_{en}$. $s_u^{i}$ and the current response $\mathbf{s_d^{i}}$ are concatenated as the decoder input $i_{de}$.
+Then $i_{de}$ can be shifted left and appended with $s_{end}$ to obtain the decoder output $o_{de}$.
+Apart from this, zero-padding, a technique of inserting empty vectors $s_{pad}$ that are dismissed by the model, is used to unify the length of the dataset.
 Mathematically, they are defined as